oscaralderete/vue3-dialogs/README.md

 mountedApp.someMethod();
 ```

-Back to these components, check the samples please, but in short you need to call dialog and modal using "$refs" then using component method, in the case of toast component:
+Back to my components, check the samples please, but in short you need to call dialog and modal using "$refs" then using component method, in the case of toast component:

 ```bash
 this.$refs.toastRefName.text({